brockai/brockai/README.md

-# Streamlit, Node, OpenSearch Experimental
+# Streamlit - Node - OpenSearch Experimental

 I believe adding Machine Learning (ML) and Artificial Intelligence (AI) to mobile and desktop applications can provide significant advantages and open up a plethora of new possibilities.